 - 4.8 Moving from cost-based to result-based funding.
 One particularly distinctive new form of simplification and alternative support concept proposed by the Commission for the upcoming 8th research framework programme is a move towards result-based instead of cost-based funding.
 Since the primary purpose and concern of any research funding is to obtain new knowledge and achieve results and therefore opt for the best and most efficient means to this end, this concept does, at first sight, seem particularly attractive, as the rules and how they are applied should naturally serve precisely this goal and be subject to it. - 4.8.1 For the time being, scepticism.
 Prior agreement on practical results in a research project would certainly seem problematic: it suggests elements of contract research.
 This not only throws up difficulties in relation to public procurement and tax law, but also raises issues about the basic understanding of research itself.
 What is the result of basic research?
-That is why the Committee remains sceptical about this proposal without any detailed information from the Commission on which to judge more precisely what exactly is to be understood by result-based funding and which instruments are to be applied.
+That is why the Committee remains sceptical about this proposal without any detailed information from the Commission on which to judge objectively what exactly is to be understood by result-based funding and which instruments are to be applied.
 The Committee's scepticism seems confirmed by the Commission's own cautious position expressed as follows: Result-based approaches require a careful definition of output/result at the level of each individual project and a thorough analysis in order to fix lump sums (...).
 The Committee therefore recommends that all potential participants engage in a very careful and considered discussion, followed initially by an additional clear communication on result-based research funding, before any further practical steps are taken. - 4.8.2 Feasibility study and definitions.
-For the reasons outlined above, the Committee would welcome a feasibility study (see also point 4.3) on result-based funding in order to better assess the practical prospects, risks, problems and any potential for simplification.
-Perhaps terms such as "science-based funding" or "programme-based research funding" might be more appropriate. - 4.8.3 Consideration of the specific requirements of SMEs.
-Making funding contingent on project results to be achieved sometime in the future could be particularly problematic for SMEs.
-If the Commission's funding commitment came with a high degree of uncertainty, then essential additional financing, for example, might be difficult to obtain.
+For the reasons outlined above, the Committee would welcome a feasibility study (see also point 4.3) on result-based funding in order to objectively assess the practical prospects, risks, problems and any potential for simplification.
+Perhaps terms such as "science-based funding" or "programme-based research funding" might be more appropriate.